Explore Ball Fields, Skate Parks and More

 Scenic views and walking paths make this park at the edge of town a lovely place to relax.

-Take your pooch to the dog park or enjoy the interactive water feature at this community park.
+Take your pooch to the dog park or enjoy the other features at this community park.

 Picnic or play at this community park behind Palm Desert Middle School.